-Moral evil is too widely recognisable to be dismissed as just a religious concept.
-It thrives precisely because many choose to ignore it.
+Moral evil is too widely recognisable to be dismissed as merely a religious notion.
+It thrives precisely because so many choose to ignore its existence.
 Like the Psalmist, we recognise our complicity and seek forgiveness.

 But the Lord God called to the man, and said to him, "Where are you?"
 He said, "I heard the sound of you in the garden, and I was afraid, because I was naked; and I hid myself."
 He said, "Who told you that you were naked?
 Have you eaten from the tree of which I commanded you not to eat?"
 The man said, "The woman whom you gave to be with me, she gave me fruit from the tree, and I ate."